Lovrom8/RSMods/docs/cable-drop-pedal.md

 ## Emulated bass

-Bass works the same way guitar does.
-Setting it up has one extra step: put the octave in the **tone**, not the pedal.
+Emulated bass is a Cable Drop Pedal tone setup issue, not a different pedal value.
+Adding a MultiPitch removes Rocksmith's `Pedal_BassEmulator`, so a bass pedal tone must put the missing octave back in the tone itself.

-- **Tone:** `Pitch 1 = -12`.
-Adding a MultiPitch deletes the
+- **Bass tone:** `Pitch 1 = -12`.
+This replaces the octave normally supplied by `Pedal_BassEmulator`.
-  `Pedal_BassEmulator` that gives the tone its low end, so the tone sits in guitar register without this.
-- **Pedal:** the song offset only, `-1` for an Eb song, not `-13`.
+- **Pedal:** the song offset only.
+For an Eb song, set the pedal to `-1`, not `-13`.

-Both give identical audio, since it is the same shifter summing to the same total.
-They are not interchangeable to the game: only the pedal value feeds the tuning correction, so folding the octave into the pedal sends the expected pitch an octave off.
-The audio sounds right and nothing played registers.
+Putting the octave in the pedal can make the audio sound right, but it sends the tuning correction an octave away from what Rocksmith expects.
+The result is shifted bass audio with notes that do not register.
+Keep separate guitar and bass pedal tones, then use the pedal only for the song's tuning offset.

 ## Troubleshooting